Primary page content

 If you do not produce proof of age at the time your application is submitted your application will not be processed.

-If you have not received a PIN to create your MyGoldsmiths account and wish to apply for the scholarship, please email scholarships (@gold.ac.uk) no later than Monday 10 May, 2021.
+If you have not received a PIN to create your MyGoldsmiths account and wish to apply for the scholarship, please email scholarships (@gold.ac.uk) no later than Tuesday 25 May 2021.
 Unfortunately, we can't accept any PIN requests after this time, so don't delay!
+Please include your student reference number or UCAS ID when requesting your PIN.

 Successful applicants will be selected on a competitive basis.